UIUC-iSchool-DataViz/fall2021-acg-acu/week01/lecture01.md

 ## Our tools

- * Python, with some R and Javascript along the way
+ * Python and Javascript
- * Jupyter and Jupyter notebooks on a Jupyterhub, with nbgrader
+ * Jupyter and Jupyter notebooks on a Jupyterhub
  * The occasional usage of a shell such as bash
+ * Javascript via Observable, or in console or webpage
  * Once in a while some git, and GitHub
  * Slack